-- 3.4 The Contractor is to ensure that the correct blocks are used in accordance with the working drawings, details and blockwork selection guide (i.e. correct strength, density, thermal performance and dimension for their intended location). - 3.5 Bricks stacked on working platforms or at build locations must be protected from adverse weather by being covered by appropriate protection i.e. high visibility brick jackets.
-Blocks should be covered if recommended by the manufacturer. - 3.6 Brickwork and blockwork must not be built when the air temperature is below 3°C and falling.
-Work can resume when the temperature is 1°C and rising with the expectation the temperature will exceed 3°C. Walls must be protected from frost until the mortar has set sufficiently to resist frost damage. - 3.7 Materials are to be stored so as not to overload scaffold, reinforced concrete, floor joists and the like, all in accordance with relevant Health and Safety Recommendations and as instructed by the Site Manager. - 3.8 The Contractor is responsible for loading out all materials applicable to his work from the point of delivery.
+- 3.4 The Contractor is to ensure that the correct blocks are used in accordance with the working drawings, details and blockwork selection guide (i.e. correct strength, density, thermal performance and dimension for their intended location). - 3.5 If recommended by the manufacturer, bricks and blocks are to be covered for protection. - 3.6 Special precautions must be taken in cold weather to protect materials from frost. - 3.7 Materials are to be stored so as not to overload scaffold, reinforced concrete, floor joists and the like, all in accordance with relevant Health and Safety Recommendations and as instructed by the Site Manager. - 3.8 The Contractor is responsible for loading out all materials applicable to his work from the point of delivery.